Dealer Vs Non-Dealer Car Servicing

 In the end, it all comes down to you as to where you get your vehicle serviced.
 If you’ve been using your local mechanic for years, and he knows your particular type of vehicle backwards, then keep using him.
 As long as he’s registered, and he uses genuine or approved parts, and doesn’t cut corners you shouldn’t have any dramas should a warranty claim arise.
 And should you be stuck in the middle of an argument between the vehicle manufacturer and the mechanic (should they have fitted a non-genuine/approved part that caused a problem) then there’s recourse via the Trade Practices Act.
 You’ll never be truly on your own in a dispute.

-Government legislation protects those buying a new vehicle, but what about if you buy a used car?
+Government legislation protects those buying a new vehicle and you get the full force of a new car warranty, but what about if you buy a used car?

 According to NSW Fair Trading: “Some types of vehicles are excluded from this warranty; these would include commercial vehicles and luxury vehicles.
 If warranty repairs are required on a vehicle and it is undriveable, it is the dealer’s responsibility to get the vehicle back to the dealership for repairs or authorise repairs in the remote location.
 Of course the dealer would have no responsibility if the vehicle was abused.